 We are becoming more pessimistic as time goes on.

-The proportion of Brits who think their finances will suffer has risen from 32 per cent in November to 36 per cent now – almost the same as the proportion who expect their finances will stay the same (37 per cent).
-Meanwhile the proportion who expect their finances to improve has also risen, albeit slightly, from 8 per cent six months ago to 10 per cent now.
+The proportion of Brits who think their finances will suffer has risen from 32 per cent in November to 36 per cent now – almost the same as the proportion who expect their finances will stay the same (42 per cent).
+Meanwhile the proportion who expect their finances to improve has fallen, from 9 per cent six months ago to 6 per cent now.
 However the percentage in the “don’t know” camp has gone down from 23 per cent last November to 17 per cent – suggesting there is more certainty, but less overall agreement.

 The survey by YouGov on behalf of Royal London has also found that women are more likely to be pessimistic and so are people of working age.
 Those over the age of retirement tend to be more likely than other age groups to expect an improvement or for things to stay the same.